CSS Style Guide

 Typescales

-The typescale is the amount at which type is sized up or down from the base size (16px/1rem), and there are two scales used on the site.
+The typescale is the amount at which text is sized up or down from the 1rem base size.

 This means that type sizes have a hierarchical relationship, and reduces the amount of scaling for mobile.